On resolution of 1-dimensional foliations on 3-manifolds: The multiplicity of a foliation along a separatrix

 \section{The multiplicity of a foliation along a separatrix}

-For background in the material discussed in the sequel, the reader is referred to \cite{arnold} and to \cite{bookYakovenko}.
+For background in the material discussed below, the reader is referred to \cite{arnold} and to \cite{bookYakovenko}.
 Consider a singular holomorphic foliation $\fol$ of dimension~$1$ defined on a neighborhood of the origin in $\C^3$.
 By definition, $\fol$ is given by the local orbits of a holomorphic vector field $X$ whose singular set ${\rm Sing}\, (X)$ has codimension at least~$2$.
 The vector field $X$ is said to be a {\it vector field representing $\fol$}.
 Albeit the representative vector field $X$ is not unique, two of them differ by a multiplicative locally invertible function.
-The singular set ${\rm Sing}\, (\fol)$ of a foliation $\fol$ is defined as the singular set of a representative vector field $X$ so that has codimension greater than or equal to~$2$.
+The singular set ${\rm Sing}\, (\fol)$ of a foliation $\fol$ is defined as the singular set of a representative vector field $X$ so that it has codimension greater than or equal to~$2$.

-Conversely with every (non-identically) zero germ of holomorphic vector field on $(\C^3, 0)$, it is associated a germ of {\it singular holomorphic foliation $\fol$}.
-Up to eliminating any non-trivial common factor in the components of $X$, we can replace $X$ with another holomorphic vector field $Y$ whose singular set has codimension at least~$2$.
-The foliation $\fol$ is then given by the local orbits of $X$.
+Conversely, with every (non-identically zero) germ of holomorphic vector field on $(\C^3, 0)$, it is associated a germ of {\it singular holomorphic foliation $\fol$}.
+Up to eliminating non-trivial common factors of the components of $X$, we can replace $X$ with another holomorphic vector field $Y$ whose singular set has codimension at least~$2$.
+The foliation $\fol$ is then given by the local orbits of $Y$.
 A global definition of singular (one-dimensional) holomorphic foliations can be formulated as follows.

 \begin{defi} Let $M$ be a complex manifold.
 A singular ($1$-dimensional) holomorphic foliation $\fol$ on $M$ consists of a covering $\{ (U_i, \varphi_i)\}$ of $M$ by coordinate charts together with a collection of holomorphic vector fields $Z_i$ satisfying the following conditions: \begin{itemize} \item For every $i$, $Z_i$ is a holomorphic vector field having singular set of codimension at least~$2$ which is defined on $\varphi_i (U_i) \subset \C^n$.